Yamavu/PicoMite_User_Manual/src/function/PicoMite_User_Manual_f_.md

 ### LOG( number )

-Returns the natural logarithm of the argument 'number'.
+Returns the natural logarithm of the argument ´number´.

 ### MAP( n )

-Returns the 24-bit RGB value for the index ‘n’ in the colour map table.
+Returns the 24-bit RGB value for the index ´n´ in the colour map table.

 See the MAP command.
 This allows the Basic programmer to use a colour specified by the MAP command